BaseQL/baseql-docs/pages/usage/mutations.md

 # Mutations

 <Callout emoji="️❗️">
-  Mutations are enabled by default.
-If you want to protect them from the ourside wolrd consider enabling your [Secret Token](/usage/token)
+  Mutations are disabled by default.
+If you want to protect them from the outside world consider enabling your [Secret Token](/usage/settings) as well
 </Callout>

 Create, update and delete records